Chartres France Travel Guide

 Many cafes transition into evening spots, serving drinks and light dining in a relaxed setting.

-Discover charming areas that serve wine for a taste of French wines and local ambiance.
+Discover charming spots that serve wine for a taste of French wines and local ambiance.

-Combine an evening dining at a restaurant with a performance at the Théâtre de Chartres for a complete cultural night out.
+Combine an evening dining at a restaurant with a performance at the Théâtre de Chartres for an entire cultural night out.

 During "Chartres en Lumières" (mid-April to mid-October), the city transforms after dark.
 Enjoy the spectacular light projections on historic buildings, creating an enchanting evening walk.